ea-tel/detel-book/_chapters/chapters/transversal/creating-oer-with-h5p.md

 ## OER Definitions

 #### OECD (Organization for Economic Co-operation and Development) {% cite OECD %}
 “The definition of OER currently most often used is “digitised materials offered freely and openly for educators, students and self-learners to use and reuse for teaching, learning and research”.
-OER includes learning content, software tools to develop, use and distribute content, and implementation resources such as open licenses.”
+OER includes learning content, software tools to develop, use and distribute content, and implementation resources such as open licences.”

 #### [UNESCO](https://webarchive.unesco.org/20160807000909/http://www.unesco.org/new/en/communication-and-information/events/calendar-of-events/events-websites/world-open-educational-resources-congress)
 “teaching, learning and research materials in any medium, digital or otherwise, that reside in the public domain or have been released under an open license that permits no-cost access, use, adaptation and redistribution by others with no or limited restrictions.”

 #### [The Cape Town Open Education Declaration](https://www.capetowndeclaration.org/read/)
-"Open educational resources should be freely shared through open licenses which facilitate use, revision, translation, improvement and sharing by anyone.
+"Open educational resources should be freely shared through open licences which facilitate use, revision, translation, improvement and sharing by anyone.
 Resources should be published in formats that facilitate both use and editing, and that accommodate a diversity of technical platforms.
 Whenever possible, they should also be available in formats that are accessible to people with disabilities and people who do not yet have access to the Internet.”

 #### [The Wikieducator OER Handbook](https://wikieducator.org/OER_Handbook/educator_version_one)
 “The term "Open Educational Resource(s)" (OER) refers to educational resources (lesson plans, quizzes, syllabi, instructional modules, simulations, etc.) that are freely available for use, reuse, adaptation, and sharing.”